sreejithcj/crud-sample/README.md

 ## About

-This is a sample web project developed in core PHP to demonstrate PHP coding skills
+This is a sample web project developed in core PHP for simple CRUD operations

 ## Installation